 It happens when you have two or more pages that target the same intent.

-The reality is that you can have more than one page optimized for the same keyword, so long as they're targeting a different intent.
+The reality is that you can have more than one page optimized for the same keyword, as long as they're targeting different intents.

 - Ranked URLs keep changing in the SERPs

 - You're struggling to increase a keyword's ranking position

 - The wrong URL ranks for a given keyword